Pop-up ad: Pop-up blocking

-Web development and design technologies allow an author to associate any item on a pop-up with any action, including with a cancel or innocent looking button.
+Web development and design technologies allow an author to associate any item on a pop-up with any action, including with a cancel or innocent-looking button.
 Because of bad experiences and apprehensive of possible damage that they may cause, some users do not click on or interact with any item inside a pop-up window whatsoever, and may leave the site that generated them or block all pop-ups.

 Opera was the first major browser to incorporate tools to block pop-up ads; the Mozilla browser later improved on this by blocking only pop-ups generated as the page loads.
 In the early 2000s, all major web browsers except Internet Explorer let users block unwanted pop-ups almost completely.
 In 2004, Microsoft released Windows XP SP2, which added pop-up blocking to Internet Explorer.
 Most modern browsers provide pop-up blocking tools; third-party tools add other features, such as ad filtering.

 Fake close buttons

-Users of websites and web applications continuously experience unwanted pop up ads through the course of their normal interaction with a web browser.
+Users of websites and web applications continuously experience unwanted pop-up ads throughout the course of their normal interaction with a web browser.
 Ordinarily, users respond by dismissing the pop-up through the "close" or "cancel" feature of the window hosting the pop-up.
-Because this is a typical response, some authors of pop-up advertising depend on this, and create on-screen buttons or controls that look similar to a "close" or "cancel" option.
-When the user chooses one of these "simulated cancel" options, the button performs an unexpected or unauthorized action (such as opening a new pop-up, or downloading an unwanted file on the user's system).
+Because this is a typical response, some authors of pop-up advertising depend on this and create on-screen buttons or controls that look similar to a "close" or "cancel" option.
+When the user chooses one of these "simulated cancel" options, the button performs an unexpected or unauthorized action (such as opening a new pop-up or downloading an unwanted file on the user's system).

 Circumventing pop-up blockers

-A hover ad or in-page pop-up uses JavaScript to combine a banner ad and a pop-up window that appears in front of the browser screen.
+A hover ad or in-page pop-up uses JavaScript to combine a banner ad, and a pop-up window that appears in front of the browser screen.
 JavaScript imposes an advertisement over a webpage in a transparent layer.
 This advertisement can appear in a variety of forms.
-For example, an advertisement can contain an Adobe Flash animation that links to the advertiser's site.
+For example, an advertisement can contain an animation that links to the advertiser's site.
 An advertisement can also look like a normal window.
 Pop-up blockers cannot block the ad because it is a part of the webpage, but it can be blocked with third-party ad blockers such as AdBlock and Adblock Plus, or by using custom style sheets.

 URL redirection

 URLs are sometimes redirected to advertisement pages by URL redirection.

 URLs are sometimes opened in a new tab and then the content of the old background tab will be replaced with an advertisement page by URL redirection, other times it switches the tab the user is on to the advertisement tab.
-Adblock Plus, uBlock and NoScript cannot block these redirects.
+Adblock Plus and NoScript cannot block these redirects.